titarenkoeleonora/titarenkoeleonora/README.md

 My name is Eleonora Titarenko and I'm frontend developer.

-🌱 I am an HTML academy graduate by profession as a React-developer.

 ⚡ **My professional skills:**
 - Semantic, cross-browser, adaptive website web-development;
 - Pixel Perfect;